Before You Begin

-You can use Oracle WebLogic Server for Oracle Cloud Infrastructure applications in the Oracle Cloud Infrastructure Marketplace to provision a cluster of WebLogic Server nodes.
+You can use Oracle WebLogic Server for Oracle Cloud Infrastructure (Oracle WebLogic Server for OCI) applications in the Oracle Cloud Infrastructure Marketplace to provision a cluster of WebLogic Server nodes.
 The first node hosts the administration server for the domain along with the first managed server.
 This service can also provision a load balancer to distribute application traffic across the servers in your cluster.
 Marketplace uses Oracle Resource Manager to provision the network, compute instances, and load balancer as a single unit called a stack.

 Oracle Cloud Infrastructure Marketplace offers separate services for:

 - Oracle WebLogic Server Enterprise Edition - includes clustering

 - Oracle WebLogic Suite - includes Oracle Coherence for increased performance and scalability, and Active Gridlink for RAC for advanced database connectivity

 This tutorial uses Oracle WebLogic Server for OCI to create subnets in an existing virtual cloud network (VCN) to support WebLogic Server 12c with a load balancer.
 You can also use existing subnets if desired.
 By default the WebLogic Server subnet is public and accessible from external clients, but Oracle WebLogic Server for OCI can provision WebLogic Server in a private subnet.
 Oracle WebLogic Server for OCI also supports provisioning WebLogic Server in a different VCN than the one used by the database.